Types of housing

 Council and housing association homes

-Apply for council housing or a housing association home through Leicestershire Choice Based Lettings.
+You can apply for council housing or a housing association home through your local district council's choice based lettings portal.
+You will find a link on your district council website.
 You can only apply for housing in your district council area.

 If you live in Leicester, you can apply for council housing through Leicester City Council.